mbonyeemma/doc-verification/README.md

 ## DISCLAIMER

 This repository is provided for educational purposes only.
 It implements a **naive** ID verification flow and does not constitute a secure or robust identity proofing solution.
-You must conduct a thorough security review, comply with local regulations, and integrate with official data sources before using this system in a real‑world scenario.
+You must conduct a thorough security review, comply with local regulations, and integrate with official data sources before using this system in a real‑world scenario.# Updated Fri Jul 25 10:58:45 EAT 2025